BIGJRA/BIGJRA.github.io/reborn.md

     - Shadow Ball
     - Focus Blast

-One thing to note is that Judgement will cycle between gaining Fire, Water, Grass, and Psychic-type bonus damage.
+One thing to note is that Judgement will cycle between gaining Fire, Water, Grass, and Psychic type bonus damage.
 Using that fact, lowering its special attack, or using one of the strategies we've seen so far to deal with these 6v1 "impossible" fights should suffice if you want to win.

 **Relationship Point Choices:**
 - Side with El and lose (+3 Elias, +1 Adrienn, -3 Gardevoir, -2 Luna, -2 Radomus)